jknack/modern-web-app/mwa-jpa/README.md

 This module add JPA 2.x features using Hibernate 4.x

 ## Features
-* A datasource for development or production like environment.
+* A datasource for development or production environments.
 * An EntityManagerFactory service.
 * An EntityManager service.
 * A JpaTransactionManager Spring service.